'Jesus Christ Superstar Live in Concert': TV Review

 If the presentation of a tortured Judas hanging himself didn't quite generate the required emotional impact onscreen at home, Dixon seized the stage as if literally reborn with his powerhouse take on "Superstar," aided by a trio of sizzling backup dancer-vocalists.
 And the "Crucifixion," staged with a brilliant scenic coup and heavenly lighting effects, was an airborne knockout.
 Truly transcendent.

 In its careful planning and execution, this was a class endeavor all the way, with just one minor disappointment in the casting.
 Going for an iconic face rather than a nimble musical theater performer to play King Herod, the production settled for a near-immobile Alice Cooper, who was more of a sneering geriatric rocker than a mocking vaudevillian.
 Great to see him, but wrong kind of voice and wrong stage presence for the character's sardonic ditty.
-Though the showgirls in golden plumage were a hoot, even though they couldn't get the wheezing number off the ground.
+While the showgirls in golden plumage were a hoot, even they couldn't get the wheezing number off the ground.

 But hey, that's just nitpicking about what was otherwise an outstanding presentation.
 This is a demanding score to sing, and if there was any reliance on backing tracks it wasn't evident to this viewer; the choral work behind the leads was exceptional.
 And Lloyd Webber showed shrewd judgment in robust orchestrations that straddled the divide between the music's period origins and a more current sound.
 Whether the show succeeded in grabbing the young demographic NBC was aiming for won't be clear until ratings numbers are in Monday.
 But for fans eager to see this blast from the past resurrected with freshness, passion and contemporary attitude, Jesus Christ Superstar Live in Concert delivered.